dbousfie/1026bot/syllabus.md

 ## Course texts: what must you read

-Note: UWO Bookstore sells physical and electronic copies, so please the Bookstore's website for the ebooks options to purchase the ebook.
+Note: UWO Bookstore sells physical and electronic copies, so please visit the Bookstore's website for the eBooks options to purchase the eBook.

 We are using the editions listed below so if you use older or other editions, please note you are still responsible for the materials in the edition we have listed below.

 Brodie, M. Janine, Sandra Rein, and Malinda S. Smith.
 2022. *Critical
-Concepts: an Introduction to Politics*.
-Sixth edition.
-Toronto: Oxford University Press.
+Concepts: an Introduction to Politics*. **Sixth edition.** Toronto:
+Oxford University Press.

 <https://bookstore.uwo.ca/textbook-search?campus=UWO&term=W2025A&courses%5B0%5D=001_UW/POL1026F>